apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 `$ diskutil unmountDisk ​USB-device-identifier-here`

-`​USB-device-identifier-here` will be something like `/dev/disk2`, it should be the last one but make sure to check
+"​USB-device-identifier-here" will be something like `/dev/disk2`, it should be the last one but make sure to check

 \- copy dmg to usb drive (**make sure to use the correct device identifier!!** *Using the wrong identifier could overwrite your hard drive*)

 `$ sudo dd if=ubuntu-16.04.2-desktop-amd64.img.dmg of=​USB-device-identifier-here ​ bs=1m`

 if = input file
 of = output file
 bs = block size

 \- click Ignore button

 After the process has completed you'll get an error saying the disk is not recognized, just click the Ignore button (you just made a drive with a Linux filesystem so it makes sense that your mac doesn't recognize it)

+\* Note that the glacier document shows this as 16.04.1, when I did it this version was not available.
+Use the latest!

 ### e. boot into the live system